Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

-The positive attention maps were used to locate regions within the image with the highest probability of being HER2+ by using the intensity of DAB staining.
-We generated a mask $m$ by using adaptive thresholding on the normalized attention map $\bar{A}$ to extract highly probable image tiles.
+A major challenge in this regard, is the selection and consequent extraction of a set of informative and spatially distinct image tiles.
+In order to ensure reliable classification outcomes, the image tiles must encompass important information relevant to the classification task and they must be extracted from different regions within the WSI to capture a comprehensive view of the underlying tissue before assigning the slide a final label.
+To achieve our goal of extracting a set of spatially diverse image tiles we adopted a two step attention sampling procedure.
+The proposed sampling method introduces controlled noise into the attention distribution prior to the sampling procedure.
+Additionally, during sampling we employ a distance-based strategy to select image titles that are maximally separated.

-In order to focus the “noise” only on the relevant areas within the slide we multiplied the noise vector with the mask $m$.
-Additionally, we also multiplied the normalized attention map with the mask which gives us our final attention distribution $F_{a} = (m\times n) + (m\times \bar{A})$.
-Thereafter we performed top $k$-sampling on our final attention maps with target noise.
+Our custom sampling method injects noise only within the tissue regions to prevent the selection of image tiles from the irrelevant background regions.
+To this effect, we created a noise matrix, $n \in R ^{h \times w}$, by generating random numbers sampled from a uniform distribution in the range $[low, high)$ where both $low$ and $high \in R$ and $high > low$.
+To extract the image tiles, we first normalize the attention distribution $A$ to the range $[0,1)$, denoted as $\bar{A}$, using min-max normalization.
+In order to focus the “noise” on the relevant areas within the slide we multiplied the noise vector with the masks $m$, created by thresholding the attention maps, explained further in Section \ref{experimental setup}.
+Additionally, we also multiplied the normalized attention map with the mask which gives us our final attention distribution.

+Thereafter we performed top-$k$ sampling on our final attention maps with the target noise.
 This gives us a set of location indices.
-Let $N$ be the desired number of tiles to extract from the WSI then for each image $I_{0}$ we initially sampled $2 \times N$ locations $L \in R ^{N \times 2}$ from the high probability regions.
-Out of these $2 \times N$ locations some may be spatially close to each other thereby contributing to data redundancy.
-To ensure that we obtain spatially distinct tiles we initially created an empty set to represent our "shortlisted" final locations, $L_{F} \in R ^{N}$.
-At each time-step, a location index $L_{t} (x ,y)$ is only added to $L_{F}$ if the Euclidian distance, $d$ between the coordinates $L_{t}$ and all coordinate pairs previously in $L_{F}$ is greater than a certain threshold, $d_{t}$
+We perform an additional distance-constrained point selection step (DCPS) as part of our sampling procedure, whereby potential locations are narrowed down based on a distance metric, to arrive at the final set of sampling locations and corresponding image tiles.
+If we denote $N$ to represent the desired number of tiles to be extracted from the WSI then for each image $I_{0}$ we initially sampled $2 \times N$ locations $L \in R ^{N \times 2}$ from the high probability regions.
+Out of this larger pool of locations, some may be spatially close to each other thereby contributing to data redundancy.
+To reduce the likelihood of obtaining overlapping image tiles, we select tiles that are maximally separated.
+To achieve this, we initially created an empty set to represent our “shortlisted” final locations, $L_{F} \in R ^{N}$.
+At each time-step $t$, a location index $L_{t}= (x ,y)$ is only added to $L_{F}$ if the euclidian distance, $d$, between the coordinates $L_{t}$ and all coordinate pairs previously in $L_{F}$ is greater than a certain threshold, $d_{t}$.